joipoi/SkaggbyranCodeServer/README.md

 - project_view.php: This file is where you can see a specific project
 - file_list.php: This file is where you can see a list of all the files in a project
 - upload.php: This file handles the request from the user to upload their project
+- edit_file.php: This file handles editing a file in a project

+### Only for handling post requests

 - delete_file.php: this file handles deleting a file
 - delete_project.php: This file handles deleting an entire project
-- edit_file.php: This file handles editing a file in a project
 - logout.php: This file handles a request to logout
+- download_project.php: This file handles a request to download a project

 ## Good to know

 ### PHP Sessions